 The Research Platform Africa aims to intensify and consolidate cooperation with excellent partners in sub-Saharan Africa and foster collaborations on research topics of joint interest.
-Alongside joint field research, we organise conferences and workshops as well as exchange stays among scholarly staff; new research findings are presented in joint publications.
-Among others, there is a longstanding collaboration with GovInn on the Land Matrix Initiative.
+Alongside joint field research, we organise conferences and workshops as well as exchange stays among scholarly staff; new research findings are presented in joint publications and events.
+Among other projects, the platform is involved in a long-standing collaboration with the University of Pretoria's Centre for the Study of Governance Innovation (GovInn) on the Land Matrix Initiative.

 With the aim of providing a forum for dialogue on current political and economic issues – and of giving a strong voice to African views – we have organised several events with speakers from the region.
 Most recently, Professor Emanuel Gyimah-Boadi, executive director of Afrobarometer, was in Berlin to present the latest round of survey data on African views on democracy.
 Together with Dr. Bärbel Kofler, the German federal government’s commissioner for human rights policy and humanitarian aid, Professor Gyimah-Boadi discussed the implications of current developments for the future of human rights protection and democratic governance in sub-Saharan Africa.